 When will Halloween or Christmas Party tickets go on sale?

 Disneyland is a bit more…let’s say “relaxed”…when it comes to releasing dates and selling event tickets.
 At least in part, this stems from it being more of a locals’ park that does not necessitate nearly as much planning.
 Last year, Mickey’s Halloween Party at Disneyland tickets went on sale to the general public on July 28.
-We’d expect them to be released slightly earlier this year, but we’ll keep you posted either way.

 Mickey’s Halloween Party at Disneyland tickets can sell out within days (much faster than its Walt Disney World counterpart), so purchasing early is highly recommended.
 Disneyland does not (yet) have a Christmas Party.

-When will Star Wars Land really open?
+When will Star Wars: Galaxy’s Edge really open?

 This is a variant of a question we received a lot in the months leading up to Pandora – World of Avatar, and has likewise been asked about every significant opening (and also attractions reopening from long refurbishments).